katsuya53/furima-40206/README.md

 ### Association

-- belongs_to :item, presence: true
+- belongs_to :item
-- belongs_to :user, presence: true
+- belongs_to :user